Flood Control Strategy

 We’d protect every home from every storm if we could.
 Unfortunately, upgrading storm water infrastructure in some neighbourhoods is more technically challenging and expensive.
 Keeping Saskatoon running smoothly takes a vast underground network of water and sewer pipes, power and natural gas lines, phone and other communication cables — it’s like a whole other city under the city!
 In areas where flooding affects fewer properties, upgrades become cost prohibitive.
 We are going to protect the greatest number of homes and businesses as we possibly can with the funds we received.
 As funding becomes available, we will evaluate options for other known flood areas.

-Why am I paying flood protection and storm water charges if you're not protecting my home from flooding?
+Why am I paying storm water charges if you're not protecting my home from flooding?

 With climate change expected to bring more severe weather, our objective is to protect as many people as possible from flooding.
 As with any public project to improve safety and/or quality of life in Saskatoon, such as road construction, policing, parks or libraries, the costs are spread among all ratepayers because it would be unaffordable otherwise.